DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/dt_manual/contacts.rst

 |Other|

-**Tags:** Add tags to contacts to help yourself and Zúme leaders quickly find contacts associated with noteworthy characteristics.
+**Tags:** Add tags to contacts to help yourself quickly find contacts associated with noteworthy characteristics.